The University of Cincinnati’s Advanced Research Computing (ARC)

 - Warewulf cluster provisioning system and managed by the SLURM

 - Developmental tools, including compilers, OpenMP, MPI, OpenMPI libraries

 for parallel code development, debuggers, and open source AI tools

 - FLEXlm being installed so that individual researchers can easily

 - User login is based on UC/AD, so that user groups and easier access

 - Full list of available software on ARC

 ARC pilot HPC Cluster access (CPUs, GPUs, basic storage)

-For the duration of the Advanced Research Computing initiative pilot (January 2019 – July 2020), access and usage of the cluster is provided at no cost on a first-come, first-served basis.
+Currently, access and usage of the cluster is provided at no cost on a first-come, first-served basis.
 Fair-share scheduling is utilized to fairly distribute the resources.
-If you have a specific need and deadline, please contact us and we will work with you to get your jobs done.
+If you have a specific need and deadline, please contact us, and we will work with you to get your jobs done.